-(b) The manager may inspect the facilities of any user to ascertain whether the provisions of this ordinance are being met.
+- (a) The owner shall be responsible for the proper care, maintenance, repair and replacement of STEP equipment, including the periodic removal of solids from the tank. - (b) The manager may inspect the facilities of any user to ascertain whether the provisions of this ordinance are being met.

-2-6.
+2-7.
 Prohibited connections.
 No person shall make connections of roof downspouts, sump pumps, basement wall seepage or floor seepage, exterior foundation drains, area way drains, or other sources of surface runoff or groundwater to a STEP system, building sewer, or building drain which in turn is connected directly or indirectly to a public sanitary sewer.
 Any such connections which exist shall be completely and permanently disconnected within sixty (60) days of notice from the manager.
-The user of any building sewer having such connections, leaks or defects shall bear all costs incidental to removal of such sources.
+The owners of any building sewer having such connections, leaks or defects shall bear all costs incidental to removal of such sources.
 Pipes, sumps and pumps for such sources of ground water shall be separate from the sanitary sewer.

-2-7.
+2-8.
 Trucked in waste.
 No trucked in waste shall be disposed into the wastewater system.

-2-8.
+2-9.
 Discharge regulations.